Prabhleen9Kaur/marist-mscs621-prabhleen/README.md

 4. Click on the **Skills** from the header or from the homepage <Skill/Food Coach/Build>

-4.Click on the 3 dots of the skill in the upper-right corner of the workspace title, and then select **View details**.
+5. Click on the 3 dots of the skill in the upper-right corner of the workspace title, and then select **View details**.

 6. Copy the **workspace ID**, **Username** and **Password** to the clipboard.